 It’s taken me months to get to this point of knowing what to change and acting on these insights.

 The kind of change I’m talking about is called “repentance.”
-And although repentance is often associated with admitting our sins and need of a Savior, it can also mean living out our faith through Christ’s power.
+And although repentance is often associated with admitting our sins and the need for a Savior, it can also mean living out our faith through Christ’s power.

 It took months of prayer journaling and processing Scripture to see my problem for what it is … A sin problem.

-Identifying those sins, seeing them through the lens of Scripture and prayer, is essential to freedom and healing.
-Otherwise, we remain in denial and, if not denial, operating in our own strength.
+Identifying those sins, viewing them through the lens of Scripture and prayer, is essential to freedom and healing.
+Otherwise, we remain in denial and, if not denial, we end up operating in our own strength.